PedroZappa/42_libft/README.md

 # About 📌

 The first foundational project of the `Common Core` curriculum at 42, `libft`.
-A learning exploration of the inner workings of standard (and non-standard) C language functions by writing them from scratch into a custom personal library, `libft`.
+A learning exploration of the inner workings of standard (and non-standard) C language functions by writing them from scratch into a custom personal library.
 This is a crucial project as this library will be useful in many of the following projects of the `Common Core`.

 > **Disclaimer**: This code base follows a peculiar coding style, to pass [Norminette](https://github.com/42School/norminette)'s' queer syntactical tests, a requirement at 42.